“Well, I’d better start packing,” I announced as I rose from my chair by the door.

 “Orlando?”
 I said hysterically.
 “No, I’m not going to Orlando.”

-“Then they’re going wherever your going,” she responded unperturbed.
+“Then they’re going wherever you’re going,” she responded unperturbed.

 I assumed she knew what she was doing but, after a delightfully uneventful pair of flights, while I waited at the baggage claim in Chicago, I began to worry again when suitcase after suitcase popped out and none of them were mine.
 One by one, each passenger left and eventually I stood by the baggage carousel by myself praying that my suitcase would show itself.
 I just couldn’t deal with this anymore.
 I considered leaving and complaining to the airport about sending my bags to Orlando, but finally, after what seemed like forever, I saw them.
 I was home, my luggage was home, I had a passport in my pocket.
 I was ready to go.